CSU-Radarmet/CSU_RadarTools/README.md

 For help information do help on individual modules.
 There is also a demonstration IPython notebook in the notebooks directory that covers all the modules.

 CSU_RadarTools is known to work under Python 2.7 and 3.4.
-Other Python versions are tested.
+Other Python versions are untested.